unclebob/CC_SMC/README.md

 The output of SMC is two sets of functions: The _Event_ functions and the _Actions_ functions.
 For most languages these functions will be arranged into an abstract class in which the _Event_ functions are public, and the _Action_ functions are protected and abstract.

 The programmer derives an implementation class from the generated class, and implements all the action functions.
-The programmer then creates an instance of the implementation class and ivokes the appropriate event functions as those events occur.
+The programmer then creates an instance of the implementation class and invokes the appropriate event functions as those events occur.
 The generated code will make sure that the appropriate action functions are called in response to those events.

 The state of the generated state machine is opaque to the programmer and kept private to the generated code.
 From the programmer's point of view the generated code is a black box that translates events into actions.